lakillo/archaeology-machine-learning/CONTRIBUTING.md

 ### add new sections to the README
 1. take note of the [💅 repo style guide](https://github.com/lakillo/archaeology-machine-learning/blob/main/CONTRIBUTING.md#-repo-style-guide)
-2. to contribute a new section or subsection, copy and paste the below template, replacing the text with your contribution:
+2. use the below template to add a new section or subsection to the README:

 ```
 ## high-level application area name (e.g. remote sensing, which includes data types aerial, lidar, satellite, etc)